Get AI SEO for FREE.

 Open the warning - indexed, though blocked by robots.txt error

-And on the next page, you’ll be able to export all the URLs pertaining to this warning by clicking the Export option available in the top-right corner.
+On the next page, you’ll be able to export all the URLs pertaining to this warning by clicking the Export option available in the top-right corner.
 From the list of export options, you can choose to download and open the file with a spreadsheet editor of your choice.

-Export coverage errors in Google Search Console
+Export page errors in Google Search Console

 3 Pages to Be Indexed